federicabologna/thesis_space_scifi/1_corpus/readme.md

 # Stage 1.
 Corpus Creation

 For the purposes of this study, it was necessary to build a corpus of contemporary science fiction works.
-For retrieving contemporary works, the best resource to turn to was the HathiTrust collection.
+For the retrieval of contemporary works, the best resource was the HathiTrust collection.

 In order to best represent the whole genre, I selected books that were nominated for prizes awarded to science fiction books.
 Specifically, I selected the winners and nominees of the Nebula, the Hugo and the Retro-Hugo awards.